lsmith01t/dojo-env-setup/README.md

         3. From the GitBash window you opened from the `profile.d` folder:
             - From your GitBash window, confirm that you are in the `profile.d` folder by typing `pwd` and hit enter.
             - If the file path displayed ends with `profile.d` then are in the right folder.
-            - Enter the following command and hitting enter.
+            - Enter the following command and hit etner.
                 - `echo ". '${PWD}'/conda.sh" >> ~/.bashrc`

         4. Open a new GitBash window and enter `conda` again.
 You should no longer get the "bash: conda: command not found" error message!
-            -   You are all set to move on to "Setting Up Your `dojo-env` Environment"! -->
+            -   You are all set to move on to "Setting Up Your `dojo-env` Environment"!

 ## 2. Setting Up Your `dojo-env` Environment

-**We have prepared a special file for you called `environment_m1.yml` which has a collection of all the essential packages we will need**
+**We have prepared a special file for you called `environment.yml` which has a collection of all the essential packages we will need**

 In order to use this file, you will first need to clone this repository to your computer.